 Brief History of Falmouth Jamaica

-The city of Falmouth Jamaica and and the shipping port in Falmouth goes back to the 1600’s during the British Colonial times.
-The city of Falmouth was named after Falmouth, Cornwall in England.
-In fact, many places in Jamaica were named after the first two settlers on the island.
-The first two settlers to discovered the island while the Arawakan and Tainos (original people of the island) people were living there were the Spaniard and the British.
+The city of Falmouth Jamaica and the shipping port in Falmouth goes back to the 1600’s during the British Colonial times.
+They named the town after a town in Cornwall, England.
+The first two settlers to discovered the island were the Arawakan and Tainos (original people of the island) people.
+They were living there were the Spaniard and the British.
 Naturally, both the Spaniard and the British settlers named many places in Jamaica after their own countries and their leaders.
 The idea is to leave a lasting impression, to tell the world I was there.
-Well it worked because to this day, many of the towns and cities in Jamaica still carries the same name which were given by the occupiers who took over the island.
+Many of the towns and cities in Jamaica still carries the name given by the occupiers.
 Falmouth Jamaica, the gateway to paradise offers a rich history.

 The capital of Trelawny is Falmouth.
-Trelawny was named after Sir William Trelawny.
-He was the Governor of Jamaica appointed by the British Empire.
+It named after Sir William Trelawny.
+The former Governor of Jamaica appointed by the British Empire.
 In the late 1700’s, Falmouth Jamaica was the leading producer of sugar.
 By the eighteenth and nineteenth centuries, Falmouth was one of the leaders in sugar and rum export.
 To keep up with the labor demand, Falmouth was a major slave trade hub.
 Ships lined the port of Falmouth bringing in slaves to work the plantations and leaving with goods such as sugar and rum to supply other countries.

 By 1840 and the Emancipation of Slavery, The British ruled against slave trade and slavery.
 Many plantation owners resisted the new law for a while knowing that their lifestyle was about to change.
 Soon after, their booming sugar business suffered and so did their standard of living.
 However, many folks continued to build homes which resembled the 19th century style Georgian Architecture.
 The vibrant culture of the town continued with the upscale taste and interest but that lifestyle was not sustainable because the money was not coming in to support it.